cvetanovskaa/LoRA/README.md

 If a matrix has low rank compared to its size, that means there is a lot of repetition and redundancy in the data it holds.
 Many of its rows (or columns) are linear combinations of others and can be derived from them.

-**Hypothesis: The change in weights during model adaptation have low "intrinsic rank," i.e. they can be described almost as accurately with fewer dimensions than the models originally have.**
+**Hypothesis: The weight change metrices, used during model adaptation, have low "intrinsic rank," i.e. they can be described almost as accurately with fewer dimensions than the models originally have.**

 ## Low-Rank Decomposition
 What is low-rank decomposition?
 A technique used to approximate a matrix with a product of two or more matrices that have lower dimensions compared to the original matrix.
 The key advantage of this decomposition is that it significantly reduces the number of trainable parameters.